Smorodov/goptical/documentation/goptical-manual.rst

 =====================

-C++ objects are used to model optical elements, materials, curvatures, shapes and other kinds of object <goptical/core deals with.
+C++ objects are used to model optical elements, materials, curvatures, shapes and other kinds of object GNU Optical deals with.
 As the optical system is being built, some objects keep references to other objects.

 The  ref  smart pointer class is used to manage objects in a convenient way.
 Objects can either be statically allocated or dynamically allocated.
 Both can then be passed to reference holder objects in the same way but only dynamically allocated objects will be